Sazzzel/Discord-N-Dice/README.md

 the warlock uses curses, hellfire and either demons or undeath the players can decide how best their heretic performs
 ---

+## Druid
+a Caster using the power of nature to crush foes or feed nations using medium armour thorns mushrooms and animal forms are just some of the druids destructive strength can use nature to heal and bless and utilize animal forms to become a jack of all trades hunting in silence or tanking with the strength of a bear this caster is not to be underestimated
+Main Stats Wisdom and any depending on what role you intend to fill (edited)
+---

 [Back to Contents](#contents)